M. A. Kasem

-M. A. Kasem (এম. এ. কাসেম) is a Awami League politician and the former member of parliament for Faridpur-17.
+M. A. Kasem (এম. এ. কাসেম) is an Awami League politician in Bangladesh and the former member of parliament for Faridpur-17.

 Career

 Kasem was elected to parliament from Faridpur-17 as an Awami League candidate in 1973.
 He was elected in a by-election after the incumbent member of parliament, AFM Nurul Haque Hawladar, was assassinated.

+Personal life

+Kasem's has two sons, former vice-chancellor of Rajshahi Medical University, AZM Mostaque Hossain, and former press minister at the Bangladesh Embassy in Washington, D.C., AZM Sajjad Hossain.